-Magnetewan Books is a select imprint in Vancouver.
-We are one of the very few feminist publishing houses in Canada.
-We publish Canadian non-fiction exclusively; stories about men and women’s social issues and histories.
+Magnetewan Books is a small, select imprint in Vancouver.
+We publish Canadian non-fiction exclusively – stories about men and women’s histories and social issues.
 Our soft-cover, 6 x 9 inch, perfect-bound books are just the right size for carrying in backpacks or sitting on your library shelf, or in a classroom.
 We employ professional editor Dave Henry to style our books.
 We use Island Blue Printorium to produce strong, beautiful books that last.

 “Radio Ladies: Canada’s Women on the Air 1922-1975”

 “Rape and After: The Counselling Path”

 ISBN 9780986610561.
 Emma Tyler Harrison’s first-hand report on the methods and mechanics of group and private counselling following sexual assault.
 Her brutally personal diary is supported and enhanced by interviews with criminologists Dr. Eric Beauregard, Dr. Allan Postuma, Dr. Ray Blanchard, Dr. Reid Meloy and more.
-In Emma’s story we discover our own strengths, and learn how counselling works and why it saves precious time on the path to recovery.
+In Emma’s story we discover our own strengths and learn how counselling works and why it saves precious time on the path to recovery.
 “Why Me?”
 Find out why a criminal selects a target and how you can prevent his success.
 Learn risk assessment tools and how to create a personal safety plan.
 Every woman should own this book.
 Price: $29.95 plus shipping, handling and taxes.
 This book is special order only.
 Contact us email@example.com to order.
-“Rape and After” is also available through Canadian Inter-Library Loans at your public library coast to coast.
+“Rape and After” is sometimes available as a donation to groups assisting women with challenges.

 “Toronto Tales – Growing Up In Greenwood”